andyweaves/dlt-pii-firewall/README.md

 "mode": "",
 "tag":""
 ```
-Every rule that you specify here will be evaluated as against every column of your input data.
+Every rule that you specify here will be applied against every column of your input data.

 ## Next Steps